-CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge about the service design of digital services that support rehabilitation within prisons.
+CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge about how digital technology can be utilised in research and evaluation.
 This is an ambitious project that seeks to establish leading practice and new knowledge with international significance.
 It will require a research partner willing to provide robust critique as well as engage in research and development with the agency.
-The focus will be around three core project aims:
+The University project team would contribute to the achievement of three core project aims: